Does your work team structure drive operational excellence?

 To begin with, what is a work team?
-You probably have at least one work team in place (unless all of your employees work in isolation).
+You probably have at least one work team in place (unless you are a one-person organization).
 In most cases, organizations have at least two of the three main types of work groups in place.
 Process work teams support external customers with their daily work.
 Focus teams, such as leadership teams and safety committees, support the process work teams.
 At least, that is how it should work.

 These groups may exist, but they may not be very effective.
 For example, people may work in a team, but they may not have much cohesiveness.
 In turn, you choose not to call them teams.
 Nonetheless, these people depend on each other to get the work done each day.
 That is how I decide when I should assign the ‘team’ label to a group of people.
 Do they depend on each other to get the job done each day?
 Does your team structure drive operational excellence?